cattuz/dalwit/README.md

 **Dalwit** is a <b>D</b>atabase <b>A</b>bstraction <b>L</b>ayer <b>w</b>ith <b>I</b>ntegrated <b>T</b>ransactions.
 Specifically it is an abstraction for communication with SQL databases in Java.
 Dalwit came about while examining ways of sharing database logic between Android applications and desktop Java applications.
 Failing to muster up any passion for implementing the quite massive JDBC interface for Android, I set upon creating a more minimal database abstraction.
 The Android implementation of Dalwit can be found at [dalwit-android](//github.com/cattuz/dalwit-android).
 The main features distinguishing Dalwit from JDBC are:

  * *First class transactions.* Where in JDBC using transactions means disabling auto commit and creating, committing and releasing savepoints, in Dalwit [transactions](#transactions) and nesting of transactions are part of the core interface.
- * *Driver dependent queries.* Dalwit features the possibility of defining query permutations for different database types and versions to bridge the gap where our dear Structured Query Language is not quite as standard as we would like it.
  * *Named and typed columns and query parameters.* Query parameters are accessed by name and have a defined Java class.
 No more coercing and converting parameters at binding and retrieval time, and being unsure whether to use `getTimestamp`, `getLong`, or even `getString` for that DATETIME column.
  * *No unexceptional exceptions.* Meaning no checked exceptions that require boiler plate or wrapping to handle.
 Dalwit follows the philosophy that exceptions are not the rule, but the exception.